greg-raven/grus/_posts/2009-04-21-new-gun-laws-wont-secure-our-border.md

 >
 > The governor said the record to date has been that Washington has been unwilling to commit the necessary funds and personnel.
 She noted her own request for more National Guard soldiers along the border has been rebuffed.
 >
-> "If we get the resources, if we get the support and the federal government does what they’re supposed to be doing according to our Constitution, those problems will halt."
+> "If we get the resources, if we get the support and the federal government does what they're supposed to be doing according to our Constitution, those problems will halt."
 >
 > And that, Brewer said, includes border violence.
 >
-> "Stopping the flow of guns into Mexico won’t stop Mexican cartels from obtaining guns elsewhere," she said.
+> "Stopping the flow of guns into Mexico won't stop Mexican cartels from obtaining guns elsewhere," she said.
 The governor said the evidence shows "other countries have large factories that are making guns."
 >
 > She repeated her opposition to new gun control laws after the hearing.
 >